patrickascher/gofer/docs/reference/go/router.md

 ### AddSecureRoute

 A secure route can be added to the router.
 Please see the [route section](router.md#route) for more details.
+The route secure variable will be set to `true`

 If no secure middleware(s) are defined, an error will return.